 The MIG team will provide a brief analysis of each alternative that includes a comparison of the relative strengths and weaknesses of each.
 The alternatives will be evaluated against the project goals and/or indicators developed earlier in the planning process and identify any major issues.
 Hexagon will assist MIG in this task by providing recommendations to the team regarding the multimodal access and circulation for up to three alternatives, including connectivity options for the Mission College Boulevard and Great America Parkway corridors.
-Hexagon will also evaluate the VMT per capita for up to three project alternatives to assess the potential transportation impacts of each.
+Hexagon will also evaluate the VMT per capita for up to three project alternatives to assess the potential transportation impacts of each alternative.
 BKF will provide high-level, qualitative input for the analysis and comparison of alternatives.
+EPS will conduct detailed fiscal and economic analyses as described in Tasks 4.6 and 4.7 below.